Information for training providers

 - support students to transition into the workforce or advance in their chosen career.

-Each PQS is assessed on successful training completions and whether the training resulted in graduates achieving a measurable employment outcome, enrolment in further higher level training or career progression.
+Each SAS is assessed on successful training completions and whether the training resulted in graduates achieving a measurable employment outcome, enrolment in further higher-level training or career progression.

-As disability service providers adapt to the NDIS and new providers enter the market, there is benefit in PQS meeting with local National Disability Insurance Agency (NDIA) staff and other key staff in disability service organisations regularly to ensure emerging needs are appropriately met.
-NDIS disability service provider forums will progressively occur in local areas in line with transition arrangements and provide further opportunity to make connections.
+As disability service providers adapt to the NDIS and new providers enter the market, there is benefit in SAS meeting with local National Disability Insurance Agency (NDIA) staff and other key staff in disability service organisations regularly to ensure emerging needs are appropriately met.

 Supporting learners with disability